English name: Yellow-bellied Water Snake (aka: “Plumbeous Water Snake” or “Rice Paddy Snake”)

 Description: To 77cm long.
 This small water snake has a moderately broad head and smooth scales.
 It is uniformly dark above with a pale cream to yellow below.
 Some specimens from other countries show faint dotted or netlike patterns.

 Similar Species: Rainbow Water Snake has a smaller head and colored lines going down its body.

 Sunbeam Snake is iridescent, has a narrow wedge-shaped head, and is whitish-gray on the bottom.

 Red-tailed Pipe Snake has a small head and a barred underbelly.

 Yellow-striped Caecilian lacks scales, has yellow stripes on the side rather than a yellow belly, and has a distinctly non-snake-like head.

 Habitat: Slow-moving rivers, ponds, swamps, rice paddies, flooded meadows, and other wetland habitats with stagnant water.
 Forages from dusk until dawn.
 Found on land more often than other water snakes, but rarely far from the water.

-Contribution to the ecosystem: Helps control fish and frog populations.
-Provides food for larger snakes, large fish, monitors, and wading birds.
+Place in the ecosystem: Feeds on fish and frogs.
+Eaten by larger snakes, large fish, monitors, and wading birds.

 Danger to humans: The Yellow-bellied Water Snake will aggressively strike when cornered on land, but its small size keeps it from being able to inflict much damage.
 While it is a rear-fanged snake with some venom, the venom has a limited effect on humans, possibly leading to some swelling in the worst cases.

 Conservation status and threats: No known conservation issues.
 This is a common species in Thailand, though its population in Taiwan is endangered.

 Interesting facts: Yellow-bellied Water Snakes are excellent swimmers but move awkwardly on land.
-When faced with a threat on land, they will sometimes flip their bodies into the air and backwards with a reverse-striking motion and then take off in a new direction, propelling themselves erratically towards the water.
+When faced with a threat on land, they will sometimes flip their bodies up into the air and backwards with a reverse-striking motion and then take off in a new direction, propelling themselves erratically towards the water.